dotnet/designs/accepted/2020/linking-libraries.md

 application may depend on libraries and only use a small subset of the functionality available in those libraries.

-The [ILLink](https://github.com/mono/linker) is a tool that is able to take an application and trim the classes and methods that are not used by the application.
+[ILLink](https://github.com/mono/linker) is a tool that is able to take an application and trim the classes and methods that are not used by the application.
 In many scenarios, this results in a significantly smaller packaged application.

 This document describes how to modify libraries to work well with the ILLink.

-*Note:For .NET Core frameworks our goal is to use the .NET Libraries for all .NET applications.
-In previous releases, Xamarin and Blazor applications have been using the Mono libraries, which have been written with size in mind.
+*Note: For .NET Core, our goal is to use the .NET libraries implemented in dotnet/runtime for all .NET applications.
+In previous releases, Xamarin and Blazor applications have been using the Mono libraries from the mono/mono repo, which have been written with size in mind.
-However, the .NET Libraries have traditionally been concerned with throughput and not size.
-As such, it may take multiple releases to meet all size goals with the .NET Libraries.*
+However, the libraries implemented in dotnet/runtime have traditionally been concerned with throughput and not size.
+As such, it may take multiple releases to meet all size goals with the .NET libraries.*

 In the context of trimming applications, there are two main concerns: